tslocke/hobocentral/agility-tutorial.markdown

 That tells Hobo that only administrators are allowed to create this kind of model.
 Before every create, update and delete (destroy) operation, Hobo calls one of these methods passing the current user.
 Only if the method returns true is the operation allowed to continue.

 Furthermore, the *Rapid* DRYML tag library (that's the part of Hobo that creates the UI automatically for you) knows how to interrogate the permissions and adapt accordingly.
-For example, Rapid won't generate a "New Project" link if the current user does not have permission to create a project.
+For example, Rapid will only generate a "New Project" link if the current user has permission to create a project.

 You can see this feature in action by logging out and browsing around the app.
 You'll notice that all the 'new' and 'edit' links have disappeared.
-If you experiment by change `user.administrator?` to `true` in some permission methods, you'll see operations start to become available.
+If you experiment by changing `user.administrator?` to `true` in some permission methods, you'll see operations start to become available.

+Tip: Hobo provides an easy way to switch user so you can see how things look to different people.
+In development mode you should see the change-user menu in the top-left.

-## Customize the permissions in Agility
+## Customise the permissions in Agility

 For the purposes of the tutorial you can make your own decisions about who should be allowed to do what.
 In the spirit of agile methods, we probably don't want to lock things down too much.
 Here's a suggestion: